 Hand and wrist specialists

-Our hand surgeons use conservative, evidence based approaches to treat hand and wrist disorders like dupuytrens, carpal tunnel syndrome, trigger finger, nerve injuries, and complex hand and wrist fractures.
+Our hand surgeons use conservative, evidence-based approaches to treat hand and wrist disorders like dupuytrens, carpal tunnel syndrome, trigger finger, nerve injuries, arthritis and complex hand and wrist fractures.
+We use the latest diagnostic techniques and advanced treatment options to provide personalized care that is tailored to the needs of each individual patient.
 Our goal is to restore optimal function and eliminate or reduce pain.
-Not everyone requires surgery, and non-operative treatments offer additional options for patients such as injections or physical therapy.
 Our hand and upper extremity (arm below the shoulder) team of fellowship trained orthopedic surgeons and physician assistants work together to diagnose and treat conditions to get you back to what you love doing.

 When to see a hand and wrist specialist